Witiko/doctoral-thesis/main.md

 In this section, I will report the results of my experiments in making approximate math information retrieval more accurate:

-- In Section \ref{sec:dense-retrieval-in-inverted-indices-accuracy}, I will
+- In Section~\vref{sec:dense-retrieval-in-inverted-indices-accuracy}, I will
   show that dense retrieval can be approximated with almost no loss in accuracy.

-- In Section \ref{sec:sparse-retrieval-in-inverted-indices-and-vector-databases-accuracy},
+- In Section~\vref{sec:sparse-retrieval-in-inverted-indices-and-vector-databases-accuracy},
   I will show that sparse retrieval can be approximated in a way that increases both speed and accuracy.